MingFei2001/i3-deb/README.md

 **Tmux: The Ultimate Terminal Multiplexer**

 Manage multiple terminal sessions in one window.
 Split panes, navigate seamlessly, and pick up where you left off.

+**System Monitors (btop/htop)**

+Keep an eye on system performance with these minimal resource monitors, perfect for diagnosing bottlenecks or just checking CPU load.

 ---